MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 Giving people permissions to a site, group, or team gives them access to all site content.
 If you want to share an individual file or folder, you can do so with shareable links.
 There are three primary link types:

   - *Anyone* links give access to the item to anyone who has the link, including people outside your organization.
-People using an *Anyone* link don't have to authenticate, and their access can't be audited.
+People using an *Anyone* link don't have to authenticate, and their access can't be audited. *Anyone* links can't be used with files in a Teams shared channel site.
   - *People in your organization* links work for only people inside your Microsoft 365 organization.
-(They don't work for guests in the directory, only members).
+(They don't work for guests or external participants in Teams shared channels).
   - *Specific people* links only work for the people that users specify when they share the item.
+For files in a Teams shared channel site, *specific people* links can only be sent to others in the channel.

 You can [change the type of link that is presented to users by default](./change-default-sharing-link.md) for each site.